FabioYanezRomero/tabular_neo4j/README.md

 - **Intelligent Header Processing**: Detects, infers, validates, and translates CSV headers
 - **Column Analysis**: Performs statistical and pattern-based analysis on each column
 - **Semantic Understanding**: Uses LLMs to understand the meaning and relationships in your data
+- **Entity-Relation-Entity Approach**: Maps properties to entities and creates relationships using a triple-based approach
 - **Neo4j Schema Inference**: Suggests how to model your data in Neo4j, including:
+  - Entity identification and property mapping
+  - Relationship inference between entities
-  - Primary entity identification
+  - UUID-based entity identification
-  - Property assignment
-  - Related entity detection
+  - Cypher query generation for entity creation and relationships
-  - Relationship modeling
 - **Modular Architecture**: Well-organized codebase with clear separation of concerns
 - **Comprehensive Logging**: Detailed logging for debugging and monitoring
 - **Docker Support**: Run the application in an isolated environment with all dependencies